illinois-cs498vr/illinois-cs498vr.github.io/index.md

 ## Exams ##
 This class will have three midterms and no final exam.
 Each exam is 50 minutes long.
 You will need to make a reservation in the [CBTF](https://cbtf.engr.illinois.edu) to take the exam.

-- Midterm 1: Feb.
-10 - Feb.
-12
+- Midterm 1: {{site.midterm1}}
-- Optional second chance exam for Midterm 1: Feb.
-17 - Feb.
-19
+- Optional second chance exam for Midterm 1: {{site.secondChance1}}
-- Midterm 2: Mar.
-10 - Mar.
-12
+- Midterm 2: {{site.midterm2}}
-- Optional second chance exam for Midterm 2: Mar.
-25 Mar.
-26
+- Optional second chance exam for Midterm 2: {{site.secondChance2}}
-- Midterm 3:  Apr.
-28 - Apr.
-30
+- Midterm 3:  {{site.midterm1}}

-All exams are closed-everything (no book, notes, calculator, etc.).
-See the [CBTF policies](https://cbtf.engr.illinois.edu/for-students/policies.html) for more detail.
+No resources are allowed on exams, though the CBTF will provide calculators.
+See the [CBTF policies](https://cbtf.engr.illinois.edu/for-students/policies.html) for more details.
 You are responsible for all material covered in lectures and assignments.For DRES accommodations see [CBTF DRES Students](https://cbtf.engr.illinois.edu/for-students/dres-students.html)

 ## Second-chance Exams ##
-For the first two midterms, you have the option to take a second chance exam if you wish. **The maximum score you can achieve on the second chance exam is 88%.** Specifically, if your second chance score is N% your final percentage score will be calculated as 0.88 x 0.N x 100.0.
+For the first two midterms, you have the option to take a second chance exam if you wish.
+This score is scaled with a maximum score of 88%: if your second chance score is N% your final percentage score will be calculated as 0.88 x 0.N x 100.0.
 Your second chance score will replace your first score, even if it is lower.
 The questions on the second chance exam will cover the same topics as the first exam but may not be identical to the questions on the first exam.
 To take the second chance exam, just make a reservation with CBTF.
 You do not need to inform course staff that you are doing so.

 ## Regrade Requests ##
 To submit a regrade request: